 I was recommended this film by many readers on the site; specifically, Beth and Gene, thank you.
 The Wind is a Psychological Thriller directed by Emma Tammi.
 A horror that doesn’t fall prey to the stereotypes of the genre (read – Hereditary, A Quiet Place, Bird Box).
 The Wind cast includes Caitlin Gerard, Ashley Zukerman, and Julia Goldani Telles to name a few.
 The film is set in the 1800s centered on a woman experiencing isolation in a new settlement where there is not a soul around for miles.
 Heads up, this is not The Wind film review, so plenty of spoilers ahead.
-Here is the plot summary and explanation of the ending of The Wind (2018 movie).
+Here is the plot summary and explanation of the ending of The Wind (2018 movie); spoilers ahead.

 Why are Lizzy and Isaac living all alone on the plains in The Wind?